CameronLP/eoread/README.md

 ## Processing

-Use xr.apply_ufunc to apply a universal function (in the numpy sense) to each block of a Dataset or DataArray.
+Use `xr.apply_ufunc` to apply a universal function (in the numpy sense) to each block of a Dataset or DataArray.

 ## Output products

 Writing to NetCDF is supported by the `xarray.Dataset.to_netcdf` method.

-A helper function is provided by `eo.to_netcdf`, which provided features like automatic file naming, temporary files and compression.
+A helper function is provided by `core.to_netcdf`, which provided features like automatic file naming, temporary files and compression.